rlennon/smallwindow21/README.md

 ### Meetings

-    Stand-ups will occur on <date, time and timezone>.
+    Stand-ups will occur on Every Wednesday during class and Fridays at 8pm GMT+1 using Autoatedbot.
     The order that people give their updates will be based on alphabetical order of those present at the meeting.
-    Updates will be in the form: What I've done, Implediments, What I plan to do Sprint planning will occur every other <day & time>.
+    Updates will be in the form: What I've done, Impediments, What I plan to do.
+    Sprint planning will occur Fridays at the end of our sprint on Zoom.
     Please add and update items within Jira prior to the sprint planning session.
-    Sprint retro will occur <frequency, date & time>.
+    Sprint retro will at the end of our sprint on Friday at 8pm GMT+1 (timebox retro for 15 minutes, to be organised by the scrum master).
-    The order that people present their sprint retro updates will be based on <sample: alphabetical> order of those present at the meeting.
+    The order that people present their sprint retro updates will be based on alphabetical order of those present at the meeting.
-    Points raised in the sprint retro will be noted and posted on the slack channel by the <who: example Scrum Master>.
+    Points raised in the sprint retro will be noted and posted on the slack channel by the Scrum Master.
+The Scrum Master is rotated per team member every week.
-    Backlog refinement?
+    Backlog refinement will happen on the Friday during our sprint.
-    Task estimation will be done using <fill in>.
+    Task estimation will be done using "planningpoker.com" TBD.
     Come prepared to meetings.
     Be on time for Stand Ups and meetings.
     Mobile phones on silent.